zhaogaojian/IOTLink/README.md

 First off, this is an original personal work.
-As for why it’s named Shanrong (Mountain Banyan), it’s a type of plant with an extensive root system, which carries a similar meaning to the Internet of Things.
+As for why it’s named MntFig it’s a type of plant with an extensive root system, which carries a similar meaning to the Internet of Things.
 This Application is Completely Free，Support Chinese and English，If you find it useful, please give it a star.
 Thank you.

 # 一、All Page